pharmaboxfydp/pharmabox/README.md

 `npm install`

-Open Postgres and create a server called `Pharmabox`
+Open Postgres and create a server called `pharmabox`

 Open Postico2 and connect to this server.

-Create the database schema with: `sh bash/migrate_dbs` Populate database with fake data with: `sh bash/seed_test_dbs`
+Create the database schema with: `sh bash/migrate_dbs`

+Populate database with fake data with: `sh bash/seed_test_dbs`

 Startup Server and Frontend with `npm run dev`